 “It is an honor and privilege to accompany others as they grow in their relationship with God and discern how the Holy Spirit is bringing about transformation.”

-You may register and pay through MINDBODY, or mail payment to:
+You may register and pay through WELLNESS LIVING, or mail payment to:

 Pathways of Grace